 The following solution user certificate stores are included in VECS:

 machine: Used by the license server and the logging service.Note: The machine solution user certificate has nothing to do with the machine SSL certificate.
 The machine solution user certificate is used for the SAML token exchange.
 The machine SSL certificate is used for secure SSL connections for a machine.

 vpxd: vCenter service daemon (vpxd) store. vpxd uses the solution user certificate that is stored in this store to authenticate to vCenter Single Sign-On.

 vpxd-extension: vCenter extensions store.
 Includes the Auto Deploy service, inventory service, and other services that are not part of other solution users.

 vsphere-webclient: vSphere Client store.
 Also includes some additional services such as the performance chart service.

 - The vCenter Single Sign-On service includes an identity provider service which issues SAML tokens that are used for authentication throughout vSphere.
 A SAML token represents the user's identity, and also contains group membership information.
 When vCenter Single Sign-On issues SAML tokens, it signs each token with its signing certificate so that clients of vCenter Single Sign-On can verify that the SAML token comes from a trusted source.

-- You can replace this certificate from the vSphere Web Client.
-See Refresh the Security Token Service Certificate.
+- You can replace this certificate from the CLI.
+See Replace an STS Certificate.

 - VMware Directory Service SSL Certificate